Funhar/z-hub/docs/fhe-encrypt-multiple-values.md

-This example shows how to encrypt and handle multiple values in a single transaction.
+Understand how to handle multiple encrypted values in a single transaction.
+Covers batch encryption best practices and managing complex encrypted states in smart contracts.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: